nikvdp/searxng-ai-kit/README.cli.md

 ## Python Library Usage

-SearXNG CLI can also be used as a Python library in your projects:
+SearXNG Kit can also be used as a Python library in your projects:

 ```python
 import searxng